-Auteur theory says that the director is (or should be) the “author” of a movie, that their personal taste and vision are primary relative to those of the screenwriter, actors, producers and everyone else involved.
+Auteur theory says that the director is (or should be) the “author” of a movie, that their personal vision and taste are primary relative to those of the screenwriter, actors, producers and everyone else involved.

-The first is that too many great directors — and more importantly, their best films — are neglected by film buffs because they don’t fit the Auteur mold of pursuing a consistent style or set of themes across all their movies.
+The first is that too many great directors — and more importantly, their best movies — are neglected by film buffs because they don’t fit the Auteur mold of pursuing a consistent style or set of themes.
 Targets of the original Auteur theorists who have since been somewhat rehabilitated include David Lean and William Wyler; the greatest non-auteur of the following generation was probably Sidney Lumet (above).
 One major example today would be Steven Soderbergh.
 (This discussion suggests a lot more candidates.)

 We can’t solve all those problems at once, but I’ve got an idea about the length problem.
-It has to do with the “director’s cut” — which occasionally has a different ending, or is just a gimmick to show more nudity, but more often is simply a longer version of the movie, with the director adding back a few scenes that the studio cut out of the original release.
+It has to do with the “director’s cut” — which occasionally has a different ending, but more often is just a longer version of the same movie, adding back a few scenes that the studio cut out of the original release.

-My idea is to release a “studio cut” in addition to every director’s cut, which takes out the marginal scenes that the director fought successfully to keep in.
+My idea is to release a “studio cut” in addition to every director’s cut, which takes out scenes that the director had to fight to keep in.
 You could require the studio cut to remove the same amount of running time as the director’s cut adds — so a 120 minute movie with a 130 minute director’s cut would also have a 110 minute studio cut.

 Of course, both cuts could still be done by the director — and even if you’re in the Auteur camp, you might sometimes find that it tells you more about the director’s vision to know how they’d trim a movie than how they’d expand it.
 But it could be interesting to see a producer’s edit too.
 And what about a screenwriter’s cut?

-Just to take a few obvious examples: the last ten movies directed by Martin Scorsese, Quentin Tarantino and Paul Thomas Anderson average a staggering 155 minutes in length.
-They’re all good films, but is there a single one that couldn’t stand to lose 20 minutes?
+Just to take a few obvious examples: the last ten movies directed by Martin Scorsese, Quentin Tarantino and Paul Thomas Anderson average a staggering 155 minutes.
+Whatever their other merits, is there a single one that couldn’t stand to lose 20 minutes?

 So, not that I’m a close follower of academic film criticism, but it’s starting to feel like they owe us a new paradigm.
-The cult of the director may have made sense for a while, when they were in the best position to dismantle the old studio restrictions in terms of censorship, genre and source material — but the creative problems with Hollywood today are very different, and stem from other commercial considerations, including product placement and an increasingly global audience.
+The cult of the director may have made sense for a while, when they were in the best position to dismantle the old studio restrictions in terms of censorship, genre and source material.
+But the creative problems with Hollywood today are very different, and stem from other commercial considerations.
 We may have passed the point where a great movie that reaches a wide audience can really be dominated by any single person’s vision — or it may just be that it’s harder than ever for the director to be that person.